sherman-jordan/pf2e-visioner/README.md

 - **Undetected**: Applies the actual PF2E Undetected condition with full mechanical effects and completely hides tokens from view
 - **Condition Integration**: Uses the PF2E system's native condition application for all visibility states methods for full mechanical compliance

+### Off-Guard Automation

+The module includes sophisticated automation for off-guard conditions when attackers are hidden or undetected:

+#### How It Works
+1. **Attack Detection**: When a hidden/undetected token makes an attack roll, the system automatically detects this
+2. **AC Penalty**: The target immediately becomes off-guard for the attack roll (AC penalty)
+3. **Damage Benefits**: The off-guard condition persists through damage rolls, enabling sneak attack and other benefits
+4. **Automatic Cleanup**: The temporary off-guard condition is automatically removed after damage processing

+#### Features
+- **Hybrid Approach**: Uses cloned actors for attack rolls and real conditions for damage rolls
+- **Reroll Support**: Properly handles rerolls without creating duplicate conditions
+- **Sneak Attack Integration**: Works seamlessly with rogue sneak attacks and similar features
+- **Clean State Management**: No permanent modifications to actors
+- **PF2E Remaster Compatible**: Designed for the current PF2E system architecture

+#### Technical Details
+- Uses libWrapper to intercept `game.pf2e.Check.roll` for attack detection
+- Applies temporary off-guard conditions with visibility context (e.g., "Off-Guard (Hidden)")
+- Automatically removes conditions after a 2-second delay to ensure damage processing completes
+- Stores attack data temporarily to coordinate between attack and damage phases

 ## Settings

 Access these settings in the module configuration: